minh-v/hackernews-back/README.md

 todo:
 comments
-- (comments table with columns of user id, post id, parent, children) 4 hours
+- (comments table with columns of user id, post id, parent, children) 4 hours done
-- (display on front end query comments for the post) 3 hours
+- (display on front end query comments for the post) 3 hours done
-- (each post needs to have separate page for comments)
+- (each post needs to have separate page for comments) done
-- (link to comments/post page from postlist) 1 hour
+- (link to comments/post page from postlist) 1 hour done

-vote functionality = removing votes (either by button, or reclicking on vote button) if there's a conflict for all three user id, post id, AND vote value, then remove vote this needs to take priority
+vote functionality = removing votes (either by button, or reclicking on vote button) done if there's a conflict for all three user id, post id, AND vote value, then remove vote

-maintain vote state on front end when querying the posts, check if vote userid matches current user id change to green for upvote, red for downvote
+maintain vote state on front end done when querying the posts, check if vote userid matches current user id change to green for upvote, red for downvote

-specific query paramters for search
+specific query paramters for search done